-When it comes to certain kinds of photography, the rules of editing go out of the window.
+When it comes to certain kinds of glamour and fine art photography, the rules of editing go out of the window.
 But if you’ve been through Photography Courses and Tutorials, you are ready to take on photo editing according to your own ideas.
 This is the right time to be creative especially when it comes to the colors and tones of your image.
 You can do this through Lightroom.

 Do you want to create great effects with your skin tones?
 Well, you can do this by adjusting the Camera Calibration Section as well as the Split Toning Panel which you can see in Lightroom.
 How about a cinematic looking image effect?
 One of the best ways to do this is to apply a warm tone to your highlights (preferably moving towards the orange hues) and a nice desaturated blue to the shadows of the image.
 By doing this, you would surely create an instant classic!

 If you are want to create amazing effects for your nude and boudoir photography, check out the Shades of Boudoir Lightroom Presets Workflow by Sleeklens.
 These presets are expertly designed for nude photography and will give you great effects with just one click (yes, All-in-One effects).
-You will get 50 high-quality presets as well as 10 local adjustment brushes for adding that extra touch of detail every photo needs.
+You will get 50 high-quality presets as well as 10 local adjustment brushes for adding that extra touch of detail every nude photo needs.
 Check out the video below for a walkthrough of this amazing collection.

 On the other hand, if you feel creative enough, you can explore the Photoshop route with some photo manipulation effects.
 By this, I’m not referring to alter your model’s body without their express permission, but some cool effects like changing the ambient, using Double Exposure effects… you get the point.
 Adobe isn’t the only option as there are many competitors in the market providing quality software for digital-post production.